+Responsibilities:

-Audit Committee Responsibilities: As specified in its charter, the Audit Committee has the following responsibilities: Current Members: v Evaluates the performance of and assesses the qualifications of the independent auditors.
-Todd Ford, Chair Monique Bonner v Determines whether to retain or terminate the existing independent auditors or Eric Salzman to appoint and engage new independent auditors.
-Reviews and approves the retention of the independent auditors to perform any proposed permissible non- audit services.
-Monitors the rotation of partners of the independent auditors on our audit engagement team as required by law.
-Former Members Who Served During F2020: an Potter Maj.
-Gen. Guy L. Hecker, Jr. v Confers with management and the independent auditors regarding the effectiveness of internal controls over financial reporting.
-Fiscal 2020 Actions: Meetings: Four v Discusses with management and the independent auditors the results of the annual audit and the results of the reviews of our quarterly financial statements. v Reviews and approves all business transactions between us and any director, officer, affiliate or related party, including transactions required to be reported in our proxy statement (of which there were none during fiscal 2020).
-Purpose: The Audit Committee oversees our corporate accounting an financial reporting process and performs several functions in the performance of this role.
-Responsible for oversight of the Company's internal audit function, risk management processes and system of internal controls.
+As specified in its charter, the Audit Committee has the following responsibilities:

+- Evaluates the performance of and assesses the qualifications of the independent auditors. - Determines whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors.
+Reviews and approves the retention of the independent auditors to perform any proposed permissible nonaudit services.
+Monitors the rotation of partners of the independent auditors on our audit engagement team as required by law. - Confers with management and the independent auditors regarding the effectiveness of internal controls over financial reporting. - Discusses with management and the independent auditors the results of the annual audit and the results of the reviews of our quarterly financial statements. - Reviews and approves all business transactions between us and any director, officer, affiliate or related party, including transactions required to be reported in our proxy statement (of which there were none during fiscal 2020). - Responsible for oversight of the Company's internal audit function, risk management processes and system of internal controls.

 Independence:

-requirements under NYSE Rules 303A.02 and SEC Rule 10A-3(b)(i) and is financially literate in accordance with the additional audit committee requirements of NYSE Rule 303A.07.
+The Board has determined that each of the current members meets the requirements for membership to the Audit Committee, including the independence requirements under NYSE Rules 303A.02 and SEC Rule 10A-3(b)(i) and is financially literate in accordance with the additional audit committee requirements of NYSE Rule 303A.07.
 The Board has identified Mr. Ford as an "audit committee financial expert" as defined under Item 407(d)(5)(ii) of Regulation S-K, but that status does not impose duties, liabilities or obligations that are greater than the duties, liabilities or obligations otherwise imposed on him as a member of our Audit Committee or our Board.